Skip to content

 Copyright 2013 James Marsh

-The discharges near a normal level and the water is clear.
+The discharges are pulsing but still near a normal level most of the day and the water is clear.
 Good hatches continue to take place.
 Don’t overlook our articulated streamers.
 Our tandem rigged midge larva and pupa are also working very good.
 Keep in touch with us.
 We update the Green River fishing report weekly.

 Clarity: clear